tksoh/firestore_model/README.md

   User({this.firstName, this.lastName});

-  // use to read
-  User.fromMap(Map<String, dynamic> map) {
+  // use for reading from firestore documents User.fromMap(Map<String, dynamic> map) {
     this.firstName = map['first_name'];
     this.lastName = map['last_name'];
   }

-  // use to write
+  // use for writing to firestore documents
   @override
   Map<String, dynamic> get toMap => {
     'first_name': this.firstName,